Verified Quadratic Virtual Substitution for Real Arithmetic

 This is the canonical semantics for evaluating atom formulas.
 The interesting cases are the \isa{Atom}, \isa{ExQ}, and \isa{AllQ} cases.
 We discuss each.

 In the \isa{Atom} case, the \isa{aEval} function is as follows: \begin{isabelle} \aEval \end{isabelle}

-Here, we are using the \isa{insertion} function from the multivariate polynomials library \cite{sternagel2010executable} to insert the $n$ values from \isa{L} for variables $0, \dots, n-1$.
-This captures substituting a valuation for the free variables in the formula.
+Here, we are using the \isa{insertion} function from the multivariate polynomials library \cite{sternagel2010executable} to insert the $n$ values from list \isa{$\nu$} for variables $0, \dots, n-1$.
+This captures evaluation by substituting values for the free variables in the formula.